 As if the porch weren’t enough of a project, Jim decides that the window and door casings need to be, you know, more outrageous.
 He creates entirely new casings using recycled material (except for the bullseyes which were found online).
 Then I find a Queen Anne door online with three matching transom sashes- dirt cheap… the seller thinks the original glass is plastic!
 The three matching transoms will be used in a future bay window.
 The existing red of the door is similar, but lighter, than what is planned.
 The door has a hideous 1980’s replacement lockset which is promptly removed and replaced with an 1880’s cast brass lockset which I have been carting around for the past 40 years waiting for the right spot.
 Found it!
 Gray primer anticipates the final color…

 This is my concept design for the porch.
 My colored pencil selection is limited; these are the closest colors I could find to my intent.
 No, it’s not historically perfect; this is a “knowing” renovation – it’s about having fun with a lifetime of accumulation and making it useful on a structure which would otherwise likely have been demolished.
-Just trying to add a bit of interest to an area which is largely void of it.
+Just trying to add a bit of interest to a geographic area which is largely void of it.

 These brackets are from Jim’s collection… they have all been given a fresh coat of their new appearance in anticipation of installation.